DE LA SALLE NORTH CATHOLIC HIGH SCHOOL

 ACE

 GBD is a proud and founding member of the ACE Mentoring Program of Oregon.
 ACE is a national, non-profit after school program that connects high school juniors and seniors to the design industry and careers in Architecture, Construction and Engineering.
 Each year the Oregon program pairs approximately 150 students with 100 mentor volunteers into smaller groups to guide students through a team-oriented design project.
+GBD’s involvement started from the very beginning with the program’s formation in Portland in 2006.
+Since then, we have remained heavily invested with over 25% of current employees having been engaged as mentors, team leaders and board members.

-ASSOCIATION FOR LEARNING ENVIRONMENTS (A4LE)
+ASSOC FOR LEARNING ENVIRONMENTS (A4LE)

-GBD has helped mentor this program for the OR/SW WA Chapter of A4LE teaching students about project programming, design, and documentation.
+GBD has helped mentor this program for the OR/SW WA chapter of A4LE teaching students about project programming, design, and documentation.

 ENTERPRISE ACADEMY

 Enterprise Academy, hosted by the Rotary Club of Portland, brings together local high school students to participate in a weekend-long entrepreneurship conference and competition.
 Students attend speaker series and work sessions to learn about the business-building process.
-As teams, students then build their own businesses and present to a panel of judges who select a winning team based on overall performance.
+As teams, students then build their own businesses and present to a panel of judges who selects a winning team based on overall performance.

 NOMA PROJECT PIPELINE